Skip to main content

 History of Fused Glass

-The history of fused glass began three and a half millennia ago, in ancient Egypt.
-Along the shores of the Nile, artisans first discovered a way to produce coloured glass objects through a mixture of silica, fluxes, and a variety of oxides melted at temperatures in excess of 2500 degrees Celsius.
+Along the shores of the Nile, Egyptian artisans first discovered a way to produce coloured glass objects through a mixture of silica, fluxes, and a variety of oxides melted at over 2500 degrees Celsius.

 You can fuse glass without a kiln using a torch, and other specialized equipment, such as a microwave kiln.
-This can be a fun and rewarding hobby, but it is important to take safety precautions and ensure that you have the necessary equipment and setup to work safely.
+It's fun and rewarding hobby, and how I first started my journey, but it's important to take safety precautions and ensure that you have the necessary equipment and setup to work safely.

-A microwave kiln is a container kiln consisting of a base and hood made for use in a household microwave oven.
-The kiln is made of a white insulating fibre and lined on the inside of the chamber with a black compound that absorbs the microwave radiation and heats up to 898.889 degrees celsius.
+A microwave kiln is a container made of a white insulating fibre and lined on the inside of the chamber with a black compound that absorbs the microwave radiation and heats up to 898.889 degrees celsius.

 There are 4 main stages that occur when glass fuses together.